aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Rendering components.md

 ## CamChange
 A component meant to be attached on any GameObject via Unity as long as the GameObject has a BoxCollider component (it is enforced by a RequireComponent attribute).

 It will change the instance.`camoffset`, instance.`camangleoffset` and instance.`camspeed` to this component's `offset`, `angle` and `speed` fields respectively when OnTriggerEnter happens with the MainManager.`player`.
 The camera fields are restored to their original value when OnTriggerExit happens with the MainManager.`player`.
+For more information on the camera fields, check the [camera system](../General%20systems/Camera%20system.md) documentation.

 The `offset`, `angle` and `speed` fields are all configurable via the inspector.
-It is essentially a simpler and external version of the CameraChange Object that doesn't require a map entity to operate.
+It is essentially a simpler and external version of the [CameraChange](../Entities/NPCControl/ObjectTypes/CameraChange.md) Object that doesn't require a map entity to operate.

 ## LightFlicker
 A component meant to be attached on any GameObject via Unity as long as the GameObject has a Light component (it is collected on its Start).